Gnurro/AIDscripts/Encounters/README.md

 #### Ending Encounters:
 #### endTriggers
 **Format:** endTriggers:ARRAY; ARRAY = \[STRING, STRING, ...\]
 This is a list of words to check (text) for.
 If any of the words are found in (text), the encounter will end.
 List items are turned into regular expressions to check, and thus can utilize full JS regEx syntax.
-Note: Some regEx special characters, like \b, might need to be double-escaped, like so: \\b
+Note: Some regEx special characters, like \\b, might need to be double-escaped, like so: \\\\b
 Note: Encounters can also be ended by branches, see below.
 #### duration
 **Format:** duration:INTEGER
 How many actions the encounter remains active.
-If duration is 0, the encounter will immediately end - this can be used to immediately activate chained encounters. ~~If duration is 1, the encounter will also end in the action it was activated, but chained encounters will not activate yet.
+If duration is 0, the encounter will immediately end - this can be used to immediately make chained encounters current. ~~If duration is 1, the encounter will also end in the action it was activated, but chained encounters will not activate yet.
 (Not tested, but intended.)~~ If the encounter has *no duration* (by omitting it from the encounterDef), *it is endless* and needs to be ended by other means, like endTriggers.
 #### chained
 **Format:** chained:ARRAY; ARRAY = \[encounterID, encounterID, ...\] or ARRAY = \[\[encounterID, INTEGER\], \[encounterID, INTEGER\], ...\], INTEGER 0-100
 A list of follow-up encounters.
 IDs in the list must match a defined encounterDef.
 One follow-up encounter will be randomly chosen and set as the current encounter.
 Allows weighted list.